franchsli/whatsapp_clone_django/README.md

       4. To fix this you can change the image format to an optimized one.

     - I think is because the readmore height isn't kept in count when scrolling.
+- You can't archive chats who are not with a contact.

 **REFERENCE**: